Billingsville School

 Billingsville School is a historic Rosenwald School building located in the Grier Heights community of Charlotte, Mecklenburg County, North Carolina.
 It was built in 1927 as a school for African-American students.
-It is a one-story, hip-roofed school building in the Bungalow and American Craftsman style with a brick veneer, symmetrical facade, and a steeply pitched, front gable porch.
-A small, flat-roofed, brick addition was built in 1949.
+It is a one-story, hip-roofed school building in the Bungalow and American Craftsmanstyles, with a brick veneer, symmetrical facade, and a steeply pitched front-gable porch.
+A small, flat-roofed brick addition was built in 1949.

 It was added to the National Register of Historic Places in 1999.